-Being convicted of driving under the influence (DUI) of alcohol or drugs in Irvine can make it tough to continue living your life as usual.
+Being convicted of driving under the influence (DUI) of alcohol or drugs in Orange County can make it tough to continue living your life as usual.
 With restricted or revoked driving privileges, increased insurance rates, and criminal consequences, it is important that you get help from a Orange County DUI lawyer you can count on to protect you.

 At the Law Offices of Christian Kim, we offer decades of experience to help you avoid the devastating consequences of a DUI conviction in Orange County.
 We are here to help you fight for your rights and protect your ability to remain independent.

 A typical DUI case involves two charges.
 California Vehicle Code Section 23152(a) makes it illegal for anyone to drive a motor vehicle while under the influence of alcohol or drugs.
 Vehicle Code Section 23152(b) makes it illegal for a person with a blood alcohol level of .08 percent or more to drive a vehicle.
 These two charges are related but separate charges.

 A person charged with these two offenses may be acquitted of one of the charges yet be found guilty of the other.
 For example, a person who has a low tolerance for alcohol may only have a blood alcohol concentration of .04 percent and yet found to be too impaired to drive a car and thus guilty of violating Section 23152(a).
 A person who has a high tolerance for alcohol may not show any signs of impairment even at a blood alcohol level of .08 percent or more, and yet may be found guilty of Section 23152(b) for having a blood alcohol level over the legal limit.